Hadfield, Victoria: Cycling

 The Upfield Bike Path and the Western Ring Road Trail provide facilities for recreational and commuting cyclists.

 Train

-One railway station services Hadfield: Fawkner, on the Upfield line.
-Despite the name, the station is in Hadfield, located within the Fawkner Crematorium and Memorial Park.
-Other stations nearby include Glenroy and Oak Park, both on the Craigieburn line, and Gowrie, on the Upfield line.
+One railway station serves Hadfield: Fawkner, on the Upfield line.
+Despite its name, the station is in Hadfield, and is located within the Fawkner Crematorium and Memorial Park.
+Other nearby stations include Glenroy and Oak Park, both on the Craigieburn line, and Gowrie, on the Upfield line.